After what appeared to be the final collapse of Polaroid two years ago, Polaroid cameras and film are to be sold once more by mid-2010.

 Despite the rise in digital photography, many photographers miss the Polaroid photographic medium and a market is thought to remain for the iconic instant printed photographs, which offer an immediacy that even digital cameras cannot recreate.

-If you fancy some instant imaging on the go with impact - how about accompanying a Polaroid camera with a beginners photogrpahy DVD from us?
+If you fancy some instant imaging on the go with impact - how about accompanying a Polaroid camera with our Ultimate Beginners Course from us?